 Domestic helper should manage their finances responsibly

 Most foreign domestic helpers travel to Hong Kong to earn money to support their families back home.
 Many pay an average of 15-30,000 HKD for agency fees… and most will have borrowed the money to pay this fee.
 They will probably feel under pressure to pay the fee back, hence the request to you for a loan or salary advance.
 Needless to say as their employer, you should always manage any such loan or salary advance properly.
 You could help them settle their debts but only with genuine receipts they provide as proof of what they owe, to whom and why.
 The next stage is to arrange an agreeable, sustainable amount they can pay back to you each payday.
 Discuss budgeting and creating a livable budget based on their particular circumstances.
 With a new helper, money can be a very big issue.
 It’s always a good idea from the start to make it clear that your domestic helper should manage their finances responsibly.
-To support your helper about loan sharks issue, don’t hesitate to contact a non profit organization like Enrich or Helpers for Domestic Helpers.
+To support your helper about loan sharks issue, don’t hesitate to contact a non profit organization like Enrich or Help for Domestic Helpers.

 Money is Money…